 When choosing an inductor you might have to consider maximum load current, core and copper losses, allowable component height, output voltage ripple, EMI, fault current in the inductor, saturation and of course cost.
 The following procedure is suggested as a way of handling these somewhat complicated and conflicting requirements.

-1. Choose a value in microhenries such that the maximum load current plus half of the inductor ripple current is less than the minimum peak switch current (I{PK}) .
-Choosing a small inductor with lighter loads may result in discontinuous mode of operation, but the LT3434 is designed to work well in either mode.
+Choose a value in microhenries from the graph of maximum load current.
+Choosing a small inductor with lighter loads may result in discontinuous mode of operation, but the LT1976 is designed to work well in either mode.